 Although the PTO licence allows the operators to offer both mobile and fixed telephony services and products, Mascom and Orange continue to offer mobile telephony services only including mobile internet and value add services while BTCL provides both the fixed and mobile telephony services including data network services, providing access and connectivity.

-The market for private networks is fully liberalised as VANS may provide services using any technology including VSAT.
-The market for terminal equipment trade is also fully liberalised as no telecommunications licence is required to sell terminal equipment, however, vendors for radio equipment have to be approved by the BOCRA, as one of the functions of the BOCRA is to type approve such equipment.
+The market for private networks is fully liberalised as Value Added Services (VANS) may provide services using any technology including very small aperture terminals (VSAT).
+The market for terminal equipment trade is also fully liberalised as no telecommunications licence is required to sell terminal equipment, however, vendors for radio equipment have to be approved by the BOCRA, as one of the functions of the BOCRA is to type approve communication equipment.

 In addition, Private Telecommunications Network Licences (PTNL) have been issued to entities to build private networks for internal business use.